 A little about us and how we got started!

-Sarah found that as a parent she was having a hard time finding quality care for her children for an event she would be attending.
-She ended up missing the event and started asking other parents what they do.
-She found that a lot of parents had little to no options and decided that she would do something about it.
-Sarah is an Early Childhood Educator and has worked in centres and homes as a nanny.
+I found as a parent that I was having a hard time finding quality care for my children events outside of the typical daycare hours.
+I ended up missing the event and started asked other parents what they do.
+I found that a lot of parents had little to no options either and decided that I would do something about it.

 while keeping the children safe, and helping as needed.